fyceu/SOC-Automation-Lab/3. Telemetry/Telemetry.md

 - level = severity, so let's just set it to the max of 15
 - fieldname = original file name (field from log in previous screenshot)
 	- Allows detection of Mimikatz even if the file name was changed (ex: svchost.exe)
+	- type="pcre2">(?i) is REGEX to match mimikatz.exe
 - remove ```<options>``` tag as we want ALL of the logs
 - ID = MITRE ID
 	- T1003: https://attack.mitre.org/techniques/T1003
 	- Mimikatz: https://attack.mitre.org/software/S0002/

 Ensure indentation matches the rule above.
 Save the rule, and restart the Wazuh-Manager
+- Either restart underneath the save icon or restart on the Ubuntu server

 Once restarted, run Mimikatz once again to test the new alert.